hbc/knowledgebase/misc/mounting_o2_mac.md

 ### 2. Set up "ssh keys"

 Once `sshfs` is installed, the next step is to connect O2 (or a remote server) to our laptops.
-To make this process seamless,  first set up ssh keys which can be used to connect to the server without having to type in a password everytime.
+To make this process seamless,  first set up ssh keys which can be used to connect to the server without having to type in a password every time.

+Log into O2 and use `vim` to open `~/.ssh/authorized_keys` and paste the code below copied from your computer to this file and save it.
+NOTE: make sure to replace `ecommonsID` with your actual username!

 ```bash
 # set up ssh keys